zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # [fit] SwiftUI is
 # [fit] _slow_*

-^
-^Use your architecture or the Observing repository to avoid doing stuff ^SwiftUI is lazy, it won’t compute things unless we ask for, e.g. think preference keys propagation
+^With SwiftUI all sort of optimizations become implementation details, meaning that our apps should get faster by just by building them with newer SDKs.
+However, there's a ceiling on how much we get for free.

 ---

 [.text: #fff, text-scale(1.5)]

+# SwiftUI is slow*

+- SwiftUI is lazy
+- SwiftUI is as performant as our code make it so:
-- The more parameters/states/dependencies, the more trouble[^1]
+  - The more parameters/states/dependencies a view has, the more trouble[^1]
   - Isolate state as much as possible[^2]
   - Have each view observe as little as possible[^3]

+^it won’t compute things unless we tell SwiftUI so, from our views definition, e.g. think preference keys propagation

+^

 [^1]: https://www.fivestars.blog/articles/app-state/